cap-js/docs/cds/index.md

 Language Reference Documentation
 { .subtitle}

 CDS is the backbone of the SAP Cloud Application Programming Model (CAP).
 It provides the means to declaratively capture service definitions and data models, queries, and expressions.
-The CDS toolkit features to parse from a variety of source languages and to compile them into various target languages.
+The CDS toolkit allows to parse from a variety of source languages into a uniform format and to compile it into various target languages.

 !["The graphic is explained in the accompanying text."](./assets/csn.drawio.svg)